Extreme Gravitational Interactions in the Problem of Three Black Holes in General Relativity: Conclusions

-As guidance for our GR experiments, we considered the problem of the binary, in the final stage of their coalescence, inside the innermost stable circular orbit (ISCO).
+In the second (and more challenging) part, we built a gravitational model to study the dynamics of EGIs in terms of GR.
+By using a sequence of conformal transformations, we briefly introduced the BSSN equations.
+With equations in hand, we summarized the main properties of the \texttt{SFINGE} code, an algorithm based on a filtered pseudo-spectral scheme.
+As guidance for our GR experiments, we considered the problem of the binary, in the final stage of their coalescence, inside the ISCO.
 To measure the emitted gravitational waves, we dealt with the problem of wave extraction.
 By using a spherical interpolation, and following the Newman-Penrose formalism, we measured the outgoing gravitational waves, as classically done for compact objects simulations.
 After the two-body simulations, we finally considered the three black hole interaction.
-We extracted from the Newtonian simulations the initial data preceding a strong SIT, when the bodies are sufficiently apart.
+We extracted from the Newtonian simulations the initial data preceding a strong EGI, when the bodies are sufficiently far apart.
 We monitored several quantities, such as the metric tensor and the extrinsic curvature of the system, that suggest intense emission during the multiple-coalescence events.
 In analogy with the 2-BHs, we used the numerical extraction technique and reconstructed the emitted waveform, which is highly irregular and nonlinear.
-We compared finally the binary merger and the strong three-body interaction, by computing the power spectra of the signals for all the cases.
+We compared finally the binary merger and the extreme three-body interaction, by computing the power spectra of the signals for all the cases.
 We found net differences, essentially at high frequencies, where the 3-BHs system exhibits a broader distribution of power.
 The spectrum seems consistent with a power-law distribution which might suggest that gravitation, similarly to hydrodynamics, is subject to a turbulent cascade.

 To get more insight into the outcome of the multi-BH radiation, we performed a refined analysis of the signals.
-In particular, we made use of a Shannon wavelet.
+In particular, to detect the main differences among the cases, we made use of a Shannon wavelet.
 This analysis reveals net differences between the 2- and the 3-BHs cases.
-While in the former the projection evidences a single dominating frequency, in the 3-BHs the wavelets suggest that there are multiple frequencies produced during the evolution, due to the multiple SITs.
+While in the former the projection evidences a single dominating frequency, in the 3-BHs the wavelets suggest that there are multiple frequencies produced during the evolution, due to the multiple EGIs.
 Finally, in the case in which there is a global angular momentum that confines the BHs, there is a net broadening of the wavelet power, typical of nonlinear phenomena.